Openscapes/approach-guide/champions/cohort-planning.md

 ## Cohort planning document

 We make a copy of our [Openscapes-CohortPlanningDoc](https://docs.google.com/document/d/1MwbnwePleqhnJYcn9-K-OkYr4VxieLgF8T6rILvCjqk/) and CohortEngagement sheet \[TODO: make template\] to share with our Partners.
 This planning document is to help us finalize dates and text language for announcing and coordinating our Openscapes Cohort.
-We use it to take notes from meetings, and to draft various communications.
+We use it to take notes from meetings and to draft various communications.
+We continually update and add to the Cohort Planning doc as dates are set and communications are drafted.
 This is an implicit introduction to how we work, with our open processess so that all of this work is open to the planning teams.

 The later section on Champions [Cohort tech setup](pre-cohort-tech.qmd) describes and links to the [CohortPlanning GitHub Project](https://github.com/orgs/Openscapes/projects/7) through which we manage checklists in Issues focused on engagement and tech setup after dates are set.